kevdsteele/liri-app/README.md

 #### keys.js, .env file and DotEnv node package used to process and protect the Spotify API key

-**You will need to create your own .env file and format it as below**
+**!!!!You will need to create your own .env file and format it as below!!!!**

 ####SPOTIFY API KEYS